- What are Closed Ended Funds?

 Frequently Asked Questions

 Closed-ended mutual funds are taxed like open-ended mutual funds.
 For equity funds, the short term capital gains are taxable at 15%, and long term capital gains above INR 1 lakh are taxable at 10%.

 For debt funds, short term capital gains are taxable as per the income tax slab rate of the investor.
 At the same time, the long term capital gains are taxable at 20% with indexation benefit.

 Closed-ended funds charge an expense ratio like any other mutual fund.
 The expense ratio ranges between 0.25% to 2% and sometimes even higher.
-In case of closed-ended funds with borrowings, the expense ratio is charged on the net assets along with borrowed assets.
-While in the case of closed-ended funds without borrowings, the expense ratio is charged only on net assets.
+In the case of funds with borrowings, the expense ratio is charged on the net assets along with borrowed assets.
+While in the case of funds without borrowings, the expense ratio is charged only on net assets.

 Closed-ended funds can be considered for investment and can be a part of an investor’s portfolio.
 Since the fund managers have greater flexibility in terms of operating the fund, the fund has greater potential to deliver good returns.
 Moreover, fund managers can borrow funds to enhance returns of closed-ended funds.
 Since the funds trade on the stock exchange, investors can liquidate their units when the fund is not performing as per their expectations.

 Open-ended mutual funds are regular mutual funds.
 Their units do not trade on the stock exchange.
 They do not have a fixed number of units or a fixed maturity period.
 They are launched through NFO and once the NFO closes, you can still invest in the fund through SIP and lump sum investments.
 Open-ended funds are very liquid and offer the flexibility to redeem anytime.

 The right mutual funds for your long-term goals with inflation-beating growth plus risk management.